 Another significant difference between Robinhood and Webull is what features are free and which ones cost money.
 For the most part, both investment platforms offer tons of free services.

 Robinhood released Robinhood Gold, which is a paid account, starting at $5/month and allows users to gain access to trading on margin.
 There is a $2,000 minimum balance required.
 Other perks with Robinhood Gold are extended trading hours and bigger instant deposits.

 With Webull, users can access up to 4 times their deposit in margin without paying for a monthly subscription and only pay for margin interest.
 There is also a minimum balance of $2,000 required with a Webull margin account.
 Webull doesn’t charge for extended trading hours.
 Something you can pay extra for with Webull is real-time global market data.
 Only U.S. market data is free.

 A feature offered by Webull but not Robinhood is a financial calendar.
 Their financial calendar shows:

 - What the upcoming IPOs are

 - What companies are reporting earnings over the next month

 This type of information may not be interesting to many investors, but active investors love this kind of information.

-Robinhood and Webull offer their customers similar support options.
+Robinhood and Webull offer their customers similar support services.
 Both investment platforms provide two types of support: email support and online support in the form of a help center.
-Neither one offers phone support or even list a phone number anywhere on their websites.
+Only Webull offers phone support by calling 1 (888) 828-0618.